AI-BIIE-Initiative/odyssey-llm-quiz/README.md

 ### 🎯 Your Objective

-Your goal is to **improve the model’s accuracy** by intelligently leveraging the content of the provided chapter using the **Google FLAN** model as the baseline.
+Your goal is to **improve the model’s accuracy** by leveraging the content of the provided chapter using the **Google FLAN** model as the baseline.

 Specifically: